dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---

-We seek to develop a mathematical framework to analyze how different CNA events
+We seek to develop a mathematical framework to analyze how different copy number aberration (CNA) events

 ---